 How long does it take?

-Results are usually available within 2-3 business days after the screening is complete.
-Results sent to a Medical Review Officer may take an additional 72+ hours to complete, while the MRO conducts their interview.
+Results are usually available within 2-10 business days after the screening is complete.
+(All results are passed through a Medical Review Officer (MRO) for review, which may take up to 10 days.)

 What if a candidate needs to change the location for their appointment?

 Candidates can now change the location of their scheduled drug / health screen directly in the Candidate Portal:

 What if a candidate misses the deadline?